SushiSwap Price Down 15.2% Over Last 7 Days (SUSHI)

 Buying and Selling SushiSwap

-It is usually not currently possible to purchase alternative cryptocurrencies such as SushiSwap directly using US dollars.
-Investors seeking to trade SushiSwap should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SushiSwap using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as SushiSwap directly using U.S. dollars.
+Investors seeking to acquire SushiSwap should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy SushiSwap using one of the exchanges listed above.

 Receive News & Updates for SushiSwap Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SushiSwap and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.